 An ignition interlock device is a piece of equipment that you install in your vehicle (at your own expense) that will not permit your engine to start if you blow a breathalyzer test that registers alcohol.
 If you receive another DUI while you have an ignition interlock device installed, the penalties against you will be increased.

-All motor vehicle drivers in Arizona give their implied consent to submit to DUI breath or chemical tests during traffic stops when they receive their driver’s licenses.
+All motor vehicle drivers in Arizona give their implied consent to submit to DUI breath, chemical, or blood tests during traffic stops when they receive their driver’s licenses.
 If you refuse to take a test when stopped for an alleged DUI in Mesa, your driving privileges will most likely be automatically revoked for one year.

 Potential defenses to a DUI charge include: